 - Press “Publish” and paste the shortcode generated by If-So in your website.

 Troubleshooting the geolocation condition

-If you set up a geolocation trigger and it seems to you that it is not working, there are a few common reasons that should be considered before investigating any further.
+If you set up a geolocation trigger and it seems not to be working working, there are a few common reasons that should be considered first.
 Click here for a geolocation troubleshooting guide.